 Lightning Source / Ingram work with over 28,000 publishers of all sizes around the world.
 They deliver digital, print, wholesale and distribution services through a single source, and makes it easy for you to reach more customers in more places.

 CreateSpace has slightly lower print on demand fees and set up fees per book, but it doesn’t get you into Ingram worldwide distribution.
-They offer something, called the Expanded Distribution Channel: “the potential to distribute your book to a larger audience through more outlets including: retailers, bookstores, libraries, academic institutions, wholesalers, and distributors.”
+They offer something, called the Expanded Distribution Channel: “the “potential” to distribute your book to a larger audience through more outlets including: retailers, bookstores, libraries, academic institutions, wholesalers, and distributors.”
 Well “potential” which means actually nothing!
-If a bookstore is really willing to order a single book from them, they will deliver…
+If a bookstore is really willing to order a single book because a customers wants it, they will deliver…